rodra-go/sound-realty-ml-service/README.md

 model version, just run the bumpversion to update the Tag for the new image and push the changes to the repository.

+## EDA

+The notebooks used on the exploratory data analysis conducted to build the application are available at the directory [`eda/`](eda/)